didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 ## How does it work ?

-To implement the learning tax approach, you need to choose what you are going to learn and how much time you will spend on it.
+To implement the learning tax approach, you need to careful choose what you are going to learn and how much time you will spend on it.

-1. ### Choosing what to learn
+### Choosing what to learn

-   Because this approach targets proactive learning ie subjects that are not urgent for your company right now, it is of utmost important to only choose subjects that have a potential to bring value to the company.
-You must be capable to demonstrate your employers that the time you are taking is not wasted, that what you are learning can bring value to the company down the road.
+The learning tax approach requires that the subjects learned have a potential to bring value to the company down the road.
+So when choosing what to learn, it is important to select only those subjects whose value can be demonstrated to the employer.
+This helps make taking time to learn a clear win-win situation for both the employer and the employee.

-2. ### Choosing what to learn
+### Choosing how much time to spend on learning

-By using company t

-The learning tax approach differs from just taking your company time in two aspects:

-1. The amount taken is fixed: You should commit to just fixed amount of learning per week.
-You can use less but never more than the fixed amount unless it is required by the job you are currently doing.
-This helps make it more acceptable to employers than just taking company time because it increases predictability.
-2. The learning content is restricted:

-Well, for starters,

-Before trying the learning tax approach, I needed to define it.
-What did I want it to look like ?
-What did I want to accomplish with it ?

-The definition of the learning tax approach was simple: Taking some time out of your work hours to learn things that can make you better at serving your employer.
+This will depend on what you are learning, your employer and your work hours.
+The rule of thumb is it should be a reasonable amount that won't make your employer cringe and the take time taken should not impede on your ability to deliver projects on time.

+## How did it work out for me ?

+###